Selective Annotation via Data Allocation: These Data Should Be Triaged to Experts for Annotation Rather Than the Model: SANT: Selective Annotation

 \section{SANT: Selective Annotation}

 We introduce the proposed Selective Annotation (SANT) framework.
 In Section \ref{overd}, we provide the problem definition of the data annotation process, while Section \ref{mechanism} introduces the proposed framework SANT and two novel mechanisms.
 In Appendix \ref{syenx}, we introduce the learning details of our framework.
-Following previous works on semi-automatic annotation \cite{chen2020jit2r, pmlr-v133-desmond21a, hedderich2021anea} and human-model interaction \cite{hwa2000sample, kristjansson2004interactive}, we assume the cost required for human annotation is constant for each data point.
-Based on this assumption, we estimate the annotation budgets using the number of data points.
+Following previous works on semi-automatic annotation \cite{chen2020jit2r, pmlr-v133-desmond21a, hedderich2021anea} and human-model interaction \cite{hwa2000sample, kristjansson2004interactive, huang-etal-2023-reduce}, we assume the cost required for human annotation is constant for each data point, and estimate the annotation budgets using the number of data points.